Asus ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Suspicious/Irrelevant emails should not be opened, especially ones received from unknown addresses.
-Any attachments (or web-links) found in such mail must never be opened - as that is the source of a potential system infection.
-It is recommended to only use official and verified download channels.
-Software activation and updating should always be done via tools/function provided by genuine developers; using illegal activation ("cracking") tools and third party updaters - is ill-advised.
-Users are strongly urged to have a dependable anti-virus/anti-spyware suite installed and kept updated.
+Suspicious/Irrelevant emails should not be opened, especially those received from unknown addresses.
+Any attachments (or web-links) found in this mail should never be opened, as this is the source of a potential system infection.
+Use official and verified download channels.
+Software activation and updating should be performed via tools/function provided by genuine developers.
+Using illegal activation ("cracking") tools and third party updaters is not advised.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
 This software is to be used for regular system scans and removal of detected threats.
-If your computer is already infected with Asus, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+If your computer is already infected with Asus, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 All your files have been encrypted!

 All your files have been encrypted due to a security problem with your PC.
 If you want to restore them, write us to the e-mail DataBack@qbmail.biz